phonetworks/pho-framework/README.md

     * TAIL_LABELS: same as above, in plural.
 So it's "subscribers"
     * HEAD_LABEL: what the head node of this edge's role is called, in singular.
 A subscriber subscribes to a *subscription*, hence it's "subscription"
     * HEAD_LABELS: same as above, in plural.
 So it's "subscriptions"
     * SETTABLES: what classes can this edge target, in array format.
 If it's [Framework\ParticleInterface::class], that means it can target any node/particle.
 Sometimes this level of flexibility may not be the case for all types of edges; for example, the [Write](https://github.com/phonetworks/pho-framework/blob/master/src/Pho/Framework/ActorOut/Write.php) edge cannot target Actor particles, because a user can't create a user.
-Hence its SETTABLES is declared as [Framework\Object::class, Framework\Frame::class] only, so that it can target Frames and Objects only, and not Actors.
+Hence its SETTABLES is declared as [Framework\Object::class, Framework\Graph::class] only, so that it can target Graphs and Objects only, and not Actors.

 As you can see above, the constants defined in the edge class are merely for naming purposes.
 The mechanics function as follows;